Mosaic Inspirations

 Baked Earth, in the form of tiles, is one of man’s earliest forms of decoration.
-But tile are fragile and break easily.
+But tiles are fragile and break easily.
 So, in an ultimate case of making lemonade from lemons, mosaics take those bits of broken tile, porcelain, or glass, and turn them into something lovely.

 Mosaics were popular for the Romans and throughout the ancient world.
 This photo gallery has pictures of many of them.
 There is also a British site, The Joy of Shards, which has historical information as well as pictures of many types of mosaics from all over the world.